wazuh/wazuh-documentation/source/office365/monitoring-office365-activity.rst

 Next, we will see the options we have to configure for the Wazuh integration.

 Proceed to configure the ``office365`` module in the Wazuh manager or in the Wazuh agent.
 Through the following configuration, Wazuh is ready to search for logs created by Office 365 audit-log.
-In this case, we will search only for the type of ``Audit.SharePoint`` events within an interval of ``1m``.
+In this case, we will only search for the ``Audit.SharePoint`` type events within an interval of ``1m``.
 Those logs will be only those that were created after the module was started:

 .. code-block:: xml